eedelosreyes2/twitter-react/README.md

 # Twitter React App

 I (kind of) recreated [Twitter](https://twitter.com/)!
-The purpose of making this app is to learn the fundamentals of [React](https://reactjs.org/) by creating reusable and reactive components, integrating [React-Router-Dom](https://www.npmjs.com/package/react-router-dom), [Bootstrap](https://www.npmjs.com/package/react-router-dom), and responsive optimizations for all devices.
+The purpose of making this app is to learn the fundamentals of [React](https://reactjs.org/) by creating reusable and reactive components, implementing basic post, like, and retweet functionality, integrating [React-Router-Dom](https://www.npmjs.com/package/react-router-dom), [Bootstrap](https://www.npmjs.com/package/react-router-dom), and responsive optimizations for all devices.

 ## Live Demo